 - Dynamic Programming on Trees | Set 2

-- Check if two trees are Mirror
+- Iterative function to check if two trees are identical

 2.)
 The level of left child is exactly one less than of its parent.